 Concentrations are of two basic types: 1) concentrations focusing on a particular issue or topic or area of inquiry identified by self-constituted groups of faculty in different disciplines; 2) concentrations within a single discipline.

-Each concentration requirement also may be fulfilled by completing a second major or a minor.
+Alternatively, each concentration requirement may be fulfilled by completing a second major or a minor.
 Students' concentrations appear on their transcripts and are a permanent part of their academic records.

 2. Three Writing-Attentive Courses.
 Students successfully complete three writing-attentive courses, one in their first year at the first level [W1], a second [W2] in the sophomore year or later and before the W3, and a third course [W3] during the senior year.
 First-level courses [W1] are typically first-year seminars.
 The third-level writing-attentive requirement [W3] is usually fulfilled by completing a senior thesis.
-When appropriate, writing-attentive courses may also be used to fulfill any other degree requirements at Bates (major, minor, concentrations, scientific reasoning, laboratory experience, or quantitative literacy).
+When appropriate, writing-attentive courses may also be used to fulfill any other degree requirements at Bates.
 All three writing-attentive courses must be taken at Bates.

 3. Scientific Reasoning, Laboratory Experience, and Quantitative Literacy.
 Students successfully complete three distinct courses: 1) one course that requires scientific reasoning [S], which may or may not have a laboratory component; 2) one course that includes a regularly scheduled laboratory component in the laboratory or in the field [L]; 3) one course in quantitative literacy [Q].

 No double-dipping is allowed among S, L, and Q courses; these requirements must be met by three distinct courses.
-However, when appropriate, S, L, and Q courses may be used to fulfill other degree requirements (major, minor, concentrations, and writing).
+However, when appropriate, S, L, and Q courses may be used to fulfill other degree requirements.
 A non-Bates course may be applied toward these requirements with prior approval of the appropriate department/program chair and the chair of the committee that oversees these requirements.